Houston Child Support Lawyer

 If you are being sued for back child support, need to enforce a child support order, or are concerned about the paternity of a child you are being asked to support, then the Law Offices of Frank E. Mann, P.C. can help.

-Our child support lawyer can answer the following questions about child support in Texas:
+Our Houston child support attorney can answer the following questions about child support in Texas:

 - How is child support calculated in Texas?